couchbase-partners/redhat-pds/README.md

 oc secrets add serviceaccount/couchbase-operator secrets/rh-catalog --for=pull
 oc secrets add serviceaccount/default secrets/rh-catalog --for=pull
 ```
-> Note the image will be pulled from the registry into you local repository.
-This can take a few minutes.
+> Note the image will be pulled from the registry into the cluster's local repository.

 ### Deploy the Operator